 If your legal entity uses invoice matching, you can view the results of the quantity matching in the Product receipt quantity match column.
 You can also use the Matching details button on the Review tab of the Action Pane to view the results of the quantity matching.

 Adding a line that wasn't on the purchase order

 You can add a line that wasn't on the purchase order to the vendor invoice.
 You must select an item number or procurement category.
 You can then add quantities, prices, and amounts to the line.
 The line will be included only in matching policies for invoice totals.

 Your organization might use workflows to manage the review process for vendor invoices.
 Workflow review can be required for the invoice header, the invoice line, or both.
 The workflow controls apply to the header or the line, depending on where the focus is when you select the control.
 Instead of the Post button, you will see a Submit button that you can use to send the vendor invoice through the review process.

 You can enter and save information for vendor invoices, and you can match invoice lines to product receipt lines.
 You can also match partial quantities for a line.

-You can create a vendor invoice that is based on the product receipt line items that have been received to date, even if all the items for a particular purchase order haven't yet been received.
-For example, you might use this option if a vendor sends one invoice per month that covers all the deliveries that the vendor shipped during that month.
+You can create a vendor invoice that is based on the product receipt line items that have been received through the current date, even if all the items for a particular purchase order haven't yet been received.
+For example, you might use this option if a vendor sends one invoice per month to cover all the deliveries that it shipped during that month.
 Each product receipt represents a partial or complete delivery of the items on the purchase order.

 When you post the invoice, the Invoice remainder quantity for each item is updated with the total of the received quantities from the selected product receipts.
 If both the Invoice remainder quantity and the Deliver remainder quantity for all items on the purchase order are 0 (zero), the status of the purchase order is changed to Invoiced.
 If the Invoice remainder quantity isn't 0, the status of the purchase order remains unchanged, and additional invoices can be entered for it.